 That was helpful.
 I noticed this about the lab in general.
 There didn’t seem to be any set procedure or well-defined protocols for a lot of the various activities that happened there.
 I found himself thinking that everyone else was so practiced at what they did, they knew, and it was all instinctual but they couldn’t articulate how they knew or what exactly triggered what process.
 So, it was up to me to figure it out or ask and ask and ask.
 That was hard and I often felt off-balance when trying to decide the next step in the chain of activity.
 It’s hard being new.

-The main purpose of checking out this evidence was to extract whatever video might be on the small memory card that was inserted into the module.
-A simple enough task, but one that was necessary.
+My purpose was to extract whatever video might be on the small memory card that was inserted into the module.
+A simple enough task.
 Once extracted, it would be burned to a CD to make a permanent record of it.
 A CD in another bag with red tape, my initials, and a barcode.
 Again, I am connected to evidence.

 Video after video showed the same thing, if I sped up the video enough, I could see the track of the sunlight as it moved across and then down the wall.
+A really boring time lapse.
 Someone would walk into the room and turn on the floor lamp on the far side of the couch from the camera.
 But they’d immediately leave and everything would become still again.

 At one point I paused and rewound.
 I’d seen something but couldn’t make out what it was.
 I went back about 20 minutes and played the video at normal speed.
 There it was, movement off the to the right, but it was low to the floor and behind an ottoman.
 Then the cat jumped up onto the ottoman and revealed himself.
 He too didn’t know he was being watched but even if he did, he’d still do the same thing.
 Cats didn’t care.
 They were cats.